Shashankpatelc/Leeetcode-Solutions/README.md

 # Leeetcode-Solutions
-These are my repo for my leetcode solutions - Shashank Patel C
+These are my repo for my leetcode solutions - Shashank Patel C (Shashu)